 In EASI'R, there are 4 different User types: user, team admin, group admin and admin.
 Those user types have certain access rights, which can be restricted by the creation of roles.

 User: The majority of the people using EASI'R have the user type "User".
 Users are members of teams and share data within the team.
-They have basic access rights and can accept leads, create contacts and accounts, create cases and activities and complete tasks, send out campaigns and access reporting (only with numbers referring to their own performance), use the filemanager and edit their own profile.
+They have basic access rights and can accept leads, create contacts and accounts, create cases and activities and complete tasks, access to reporting (only with numbers referring to their own performance), use the filemanager and edit their own profile.

 Users can only see and access cases, contacts and leads of their team/teams.
 If they are part of a group, they can also see the group's contacts and cases.

 Team administrators: Ideally, every team has at least one team admin.
 Teams can be part of a group and share data within the group.
 Team admins have the same rights as users, plus the following: Access to a more broad reporting (over all members of their team), can create email and letter templates for their team, can add local content suggestions to milestones, can set opening hours for their team, can edit profiles of team members.
 Depending on their plan, they can also have the right to create team-specific relations paths and lead types or lead type bundles, to set targets for their team.